azmodude/ansible-role-timezone/README.md

 ansible-role-timezone
 =====================

 Set timezone and optionally enable NTP on a host.
+Uses timedatectl to perform task.

 Requirements
 ------------